Karmapa Center of Education

-(from left to right: Dargay (assistant principle), Yeshey Jungney (secretary), Deki Wangchuk (advisory board), Diane Brodkorb (principle), Dr. Tsewang Gyatso (advisory board), Khenpo Wangdu (main instructor and advisory board), Dawa Waiba (general manager), and four Lopons: Jinpa, Jamyang, Sonam and Drimay Dawa (Tibetan studies and administration)
+(from left to right: Dargay (assistant principal), Yeshey Jungney (secretary), Deki Wangchuk (advisory board), Diane Brodkorb (principal), Dr. Tsewang Gyatso (advisory board), Khenpo Wangdu (main instructor and advisory board), Dawa Waiba (general manager), and four Lopons: Jinpa, Jamyang, Sonam and Drimay Dawa (Tibetan studies and administration)

 The different populations of the Himalayan regions carry a very rich cultural heritage and many have been followers of Buddhism for centuries.
 Buddhism is part of their tradition and plays an important role in their daily life.
 These families wish their children to receive an education which passes on the legacy of their culture and Buddhist methods.
 The monastic life is held in high esteem in these societies, rooted in deep faith and tradition.